 Following receipt of your LCQ Certificate from Service IQ, which will be posted to you directly, you will be able to apply for the General Manager Certificate from Auckland Council or your local District Licensing Committee DLC.

 Look here to see Auckland Council LCQ requirements training and certification.

-If you attend the LCQ course after these dates you will receive the official LCQ certificates from service IQ after the 8th January 2020.
+If you attend the LCQ course after 16th & 17th December you will receive the official LCQ certificates from service IQ after the 8th January 2020.